20 May Being Prepared in the Time of COVID-19

 “It always seems too early . . .
 Until it is too late”

 On May 19th, Joan Hibbard and Dr Carmen Goojha came together on Zoom and Facebook to talk about Being Prepared in the Time of COVID: a Conversation about Advance Care Planning.

-To view the video of the webinar (which starts 6 min 30 seconds into the video so feel free to forward to 6:30) please CLICK HERE
+View the video of the webinar.
+(The presentation starts 6 min 30 seconds into the video.)

 The one thing we know about life is that at some point we are all going to die.
 But dying is not a subject we talk about normally.
 These are not normal times.

 As of May 19th, almost 6,000 people had died in Canada from COVID-19 disease, and we will be living with COVID-19 in our communities for a long while yet.
 That makes every one of us stop and ask ourselves: Am I prepared for death?
 If I was so sick I could no longer speak for myself, who would speak for me?
 Would they know what I want?
 Do I know what they want?
 Would my doctor know what was important to me?